diego-c/react-webpack-starter/README.md

 `import 'regenerator-runtime';`

-See this [StackOverflow thread](https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined) for more info.
+See this <a href="https://stackoverflow.com/questions/33527653/babel-6-regeneratorruntime-is-not-defined" target="_blank" title="regeneratorRuntime is not defined" rel="noopener">StackOverflow thread</a> for more info.

 ## Build